-In 2005, the success of the Governor’s Award caught the attention of the Donald W. Reynolds Foundation, resulting in the foundation’s award of a multi-million dollar grant to AEAF to establish similar competitions in Nevada and Oklahoma, and to fund the cash prize awards for all three competitions for 10 years.
-Beginning in 2006, each state event was renamed to become the “Donald W. Reynolds Collegiate Business Plan Competition.”
+In 2004, the success of the Governor’s Award caught the attention of the Donald W. Reynolds Foundation, resulting in the foundation’s award of a multi-million dollar grant to AEAF to establish similar competitions in Nevada and Oklahoma, and to fund the cash prize awards for all three competitions for 10 years.
+Each state event was renamed to become the “Donald W. Reynolds Collegiate Business Plan Competition.”
 The foundation grant provides an annual cash prize pool of $154,000 each for all three states’ winners.

 The Reynolds Foundation extended its investment with another grant to begin the new Donald W. Reynolds Tri-State Business Plan Competition in 2008.
 This competition is an opportunity for the first and second place graduate and undergraduate winners from each state’s competitions to travel to the foundation’s home city of Las Vegas, Nev., to compete for a cash prize pool of $118,000.
 The grant also provides travel stipends, lodging, and meals for all competitors and faculty advisors.

 In May 2013, the Reynolds Foundation chose to bestow another grant to AEAF to honor C. Sam Walls, now retired as CEO of Arkansas Capital, for his extensive contributions to entrepreneurship in Arkansas.
 Sam was the visionary for the Donald W. Reynolds Governor’s Cup competition and new business plan competitions that began in 2005 for the state’s 5th–12th grade students, the Youth Entrepreneur Showcase (Y.E.S.) and Y.E.S.
 2.0, both of which continue today.